tasinhoque/class-notes/high-performance-database-system/22-march.md

 b.
 Memory size = number of elements

 c.
-If we increase memory size, number of run will decrease.
+If we increase memory size, number of merge pass will decrease and hence, sort performance will increase.

 ## Question 10-2